hMsats/Electrum-Server-Websocket-Example/README.md

     node websocket.js

-This will output: "Connection opened".
+If successful this will output: "Connection opened".

 The connection will show up on the (Fulcrum) server side as: